MrAmericanMike/svelte-template/README.md

-# Svelte-Base
+# Svelte-Template

-### Usage:
+## Usage:

-In the folder we want to install the template
+In the folder we want to clone the template you need to run this command, replacing the #branch with the desired one you want to use.
+For example, to get the `base` branch you would do:

-`npx degit MrAmericanMike/svelte-template`
+`npx degit MrAmericanMike/svelte-template#base`

 `npm install`

 `npm run dev`

+*Notice that some branches may require `npm run start` check each branch readme for more details*

+***

 Installed on VSCode:
 * https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint